 Water is a basic resource that guarantees the life of all living beings on the planet.
 However, its scarcity and pollution cause millions of people to have poor access to this much-needed asset.
-Although there are processes such as water treatment or desalination that facilitate its treatment, use and consumption in areas with quality or supply problems, it is first necessary to avoid its contamination.
+Although there are water treatment processes such as drinking water treatment or desalination that facilitate its treatment, use and consumption in areas with quality or supply problems, it is first necessary to avoid its contamination.

 In this video we show you what are the main causes and effects of water pollution.